andycroll/andycroll.com/_posts/2019/2019-07-28-consider-value-objects.md

 Refactoring into a value object has several benefits as you isolate the code for this concept.
 You might hear this referred to as ‘separation of concerns’.

-Your can test the behaviour of your concept in isolation.
-Thus more comprehensively and efficiently.
+Your can test the behaviour of your concept in isolation, leading to more comprehensive and efficient tests.

-The improved understanding and organisation of your code improves your understanding and you gain the benefits of reuse as well as a place for extensions to the concept you've created.
+This improved organisation of your code will clarify your understanding.
+The code is also easier to reuse and you have a clear place for extending the functionality of the object.

 ## Why not?

-It might be too complex, too soon.

 Finding the correct time to extract a concept into a value object can be difficult.
 Too early leads to unnecessary complication and potentially increased confusion; too late and you’re already coding in a mess!

-For implementation you could use a `Struct` or even `OpenStruct` rather than the class definition approach shown in the example, but they are mutable objects (you can change their values) which can add complication rather than help to simplify.
+For implementation you could use a `Struct` or even `OpenStruct` rather than the class definition approach shown in the example, but these are mutable objects (you can change their properties) which can add complication rather than to simplify.